 (a) The Trust shall maintain all of its books, records, financial statements and bank accounts separate from those of its affiliates and any constituent party.
 The Trust shall maintain its books, records, resolutions and agreements as official records.

-(b) The Trust shall at all times hold itself out to the public as a legal entity separate and distinct from any other entity (including any Affiliate of the Trust, any constituent party of the Trust, or any Affiliate of any constituent party), shall correct any known misunderstanding regarding its status as a separate entity, shall conduct business in its own name, shall not identify itself or any of its Affiliates as a division or part of the other and shall maintain and utilize a separate telephone number, if any, and separate stationery, invoices and checks.
+(b) The Trust shall at all times hold itself out to the public as a legal entity separate and distinct from any other entity (including any Affiliate of the Trust, any constituent party of the Trust, or any Affiliate of any constituent party), shall correct any known misunderstanding regarding its status as a separate entity, shall conduct business in its own name, shall not identify itself or any of its Affiliates as a division or part of the other and shall maintain and (if applicable) utilize a separate telephone number, if any, and separate stationery, invoices and checks.

 (c) The Trust shall not commingle the funds and other assets of the Trust with those of any Affiliate or constituent party, or any Affiliate of any constituent party, or any other Person.